Emily Sandberg Gold

 Emily Sandberg Gold (born May 26, 1978) is an American model and entrepreneur from Rochester, Minnesota.
 She was the international face of Clinique, Donna Karan, Versace, Fendi, and The Gap.
 She has also been featured on the covers of Vogue Italia, Vogue Japan, and Italian Marie Claire.
-In 2015 Gold became the founder and chief executive officer of digital marketing agency Twice Social, which has since rebranded as Gold Brand Consultants.
+In 2015 Gold became the founder and chief executive officer of digital marketing agency Twice Social.
+She later founded Gold Brand Consultants, a brand-strategy consultancy.